timnovis/bbcXMLParser/README.md

 # bbcXMLParser
 Converts BBC XML RSS feeds to JSON.

-##### Example with jQuery AJAX, pass the param 'returnItems' to return as many items as you want.
+##### Example with jQuery AJAX, pass the param 'returnItems' to return as many items as you need

 	$.ajax({
 		url: 'parser.php',